 Now this year.
 I am registered for a 5k race tomorrow.

-Then I had a touch-up done on my foot tattoo and had to hold back for a few days, not wanting my foot to sweat or rub against.
+Then I had a touch-up done on my foot tattoo and had to hold back for a few days, not wanting my foot to sweat or rub against the shoe.

 As the race loomed, I debated not participating.
 I had to ask myself: what would make me feel worse?
 Running, and finishing terribly, nowhere near was I was previously able to do three years ago?
 Or skipping the race altogether?